-RALEIGH — Professor Jim McLaughlin is a renown legal expert, who has taught property law and wills and trusts law at Campbell Law School for nearly four decades.
+RALEIGH — Professor Jim McLaughlin is a renowned legal expert, who has taught property law and wills and trusts law at Campbell Law School for nearly four decades.
 Now it’s time to celebrate his legacy as he wraps up his career as a law professor and author surrounded by former and current students, colleagues and the many others he has touched throughout his storied legal career, which included serving as acting dean of the law school from 1999-2000.
 Due to COVID-19, an in-person celebration scheduled for April has been postponed until fall.

 In addition to teaching aspiring lawyers for 36 years, Professor McLaughlin co-authored the most recent edition of the “Wiggins, The Law of Wills and Trusts in North Carolina” — the leading treatises on property law and the law of wills, trusts and administration of estates in the Old North State — with Professor Richard Bowser.

 In 1965, Dr. Norman Wiggins published the first edition of “Wills and the Administration of Trusts in North Carolina.”
 The book was the product of his SJD work at Columbia University.
 He, with the help of others along the way, continued to update the book and occasionally publish new editions until the late 1990s when the task was too much for him to handle in his busy schedule.
 At that time, he turned over the work of updating and revising the book to Campbell Law Professors McLaughlin and Bowser.
 They have been doing that work ever since, according to Professor Bowser.